What’s it all about?

 Despite being bordered on three sides by some of West London’s busiest roads, Ealing is an impressively green area.
 It has lots of small parks dotted around the borough and larger spaces on its northern and western edges, meaning that wherever you are in Ealing you rarely have to travel far to get back to nature.
 At the heart of the borough lies Walpole Park, home to the historic Sir John Soane designed Pitzhanger Manor.
 This is the most popular green space, and along with Lammas Park, is supported by community group Walpole Friends.
 The open parkland of Ealing Common is a popular spot for weekend sports and picnics, while the Fox Wood Nature Reserve is one of the few remaining woodland areas in the borough.

 Ealing is experiencing a surge of new development and new homes are popping up all across the borough, such as the high end apartments and penthouses at Dickens Yard.
+Walpole Court is a collection of 34 stylish apartments located throwing distance away from the magical landscaped gardens of Walpole Park.
 Ealing Broadway Station will be substantially remodelled, with work beginning in October 2015, to welcome Crossrail.
 This will link Ealing to 40 stations across the Capital and cut existing journey times.
 Services will start in 2019.
+St George PLC has commenced construction of the Ealing Filmworks development and confirmed Ealing's long-awaited cinema will be opening in 2019.

 Tube: Ealing has four Tube stations all in Zone 3.
 Ealing Broadway is at the end of the Central and District Lines, Ealing Common is on the District and Piccadilly Lines and North and South Ealing are on the Piccadilly Line.